Tag: music

 • Kingdoms of the Radio: Enrique Bravocado 2 [ficção]

 I don’t like to fly, let me just put that out there.
 The day I met Zongo, I was a wreck, having just got off the flight from McKinleyville.
-We hit some pretty gnarly turbulence over the coastal range and I was doing my deep meditation most of the time to keep from freaking out.
-It would have been a real drag if I had lost it, as I was carrying enough primo seeds from Humboldt County to revolutionize the entire situation at Spy Rock.
+We hit some pretty gnarly turbulence over the coastal range and I was doing my deep meditation for most of the trip to keep from freaking out.
+It would have been a real drag if I had lost it, as I was carrying enough primo seeds from Humboldt County to revolutionize the entire situation out at Spy Rock.

 Can you believe that when I started helping some of the local farmers grow, they didn’t even separate out their female plants?
-When I started pulling out the males by their roots, they thought I’d gone loco.
+When I started pulling out all the males by their roots, they thought I’d gone loco.
 After that first harvest, though, they all got on board.

-Anyway, after Zongo and I did all the coke he was carrying, we were rapping and he started telling me about the Girassol property.
-I’d never heard of it, and I had been in the county for a few years at that point.
-He said that some old lady he worked for from time-to-time in the City had inherited what remained of a ranch she had actually lived on as a kid and asked him to go check on the condition of the house that was there.
+Anyway, after Zongo and I did all the speed he was carrying, we were rapping and he started telling me about the Girassol property.
+I’d never heard of it, and I had been around the county for a few years at that point.
+He said that some old lady he worked for from time-to-time in the City had inherited what remained of a ranch she had lived on as a kid and asked him to go check on the condition of the house that was there.
 Seeing how we were wired to the gills, we set out to find it as soon as we left the airport parking lot.

 I immediately could see why I had never noticed it; the whole place sat behind an impenetrable thicket of blackberries with no way of knowing just how deep it was.
 There was no way the bus was going to make it through, so we took off on foot hacking our way through with machetes.